dickensc/dickensc.github.io/essays/ReflectionOnSmartQuestions.md

 <img class="ui large left floated rounded image" src="../images/stupidResponse.png">

-To my surprise this question recieved a legitimate response, but not until after some probing.
+To my surprise this question received a legitimate response, but not until after some probing.

-We see that people had to ask for ellaboration, "Where does it say you have a syntax error?
+We see that people had to ask for elaboration, "Where does it say you have a syntax error?
 Try creating a Minimal, Complete, and Verifiable example."
 This is a great suggestion by the way, it is helpful to see an example of the problematic behavior to those trying to solve the problem.
 Just posting a large block of code directs more work to the hacker trying to help.
 It is much more efficient to give an example and the person asking the question is now learning how to debug their own code.

 ## How to Ask A Smart Question##